Nayab829/recipe-finder/Readme.md

 - 📦 MongoDB Integration for storing favorite meals
 - ⏳ Loading Spinner while fetching data
 - 📭 Empty States when no data is found
 - 📱 Responsive Design for mobile and desktop
-- 🔗 Navbar for smooth navigation between pages
 - 🧠 ARIA Attributes added for accessibility

 ---